albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    the earth.
 Where do mountains, rivers and the great earth come from?"

-<strong>Hekiganroku - Case 61: Fuketsu's "House and Nation"</strong>
+### Hekiganroku - Case 61: Fuketsu's "House and Nation"

 Fuketsu, giving instruction, said,